MIMOCloud24/Virtual-IT-Support-Environment/Documentation/Group_Policy_Management.md

 5. Close the editor and ensure the GPO is linked to the correct OU or domain.

-- Linked the policy to the domain so it will inherited buy everyone in the domain.
+- Linked the policy to the domain so it will be inherited by everyone in the domain.

 ![GPO Linked](../Images/Screenshots/GPO_inheritance.png)